yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_deploy_a_catalog.rst

 The response is a GUID string that represents the ``catalogId``.
 You will need this ``catalogId`` to query the deployment status of the catalog using `how to get catalog information <how_to_get_catalog_information.html>`_.

-Powershell Example
+PowerShell Example
 ==================

-This example illustrates how to deploy a catalog to a customer's account using Powershell.
+This example illustrates how to deploy a catalog to a customer's account using PowerShell.

 .. code-block:: powershell